AERESAL/Neighborhood-hackclub/README.md

 Can I complete 100 hours of code for a website or app?
 Probably not, but that's fine!

 # VolunteerHub
--Find local volunteering opporunites, track your volunteer hours, and COMPETE AGANIST FRIENDS!
+- Find local volunteering opporunites, track your volunteer hours, and COMPETE AGANIST FRIENDS!

 ## Features
 - Server to log in to check the volunteer